Andrey-Anatolyevich/UsaVisaInterviewDateNotifier/README.md

 # USA Visa Interview Date notifier

-This is an Firefox extension which would capture USA Visa Interview Dates response from [ais.usvisa-info.com](https://ais.usvisa-info.com) and send the dates to your Telegram from the bot: **USA Visa Date Notifier**
+This is an Firefox extension which would capture USA Visa Interview Dates response from [ais.usvisa-info.com](https://ais.usvisa-info.com) and send the dates to your Telegram from the bot: [USA Visa Date Notifier](https://t.me/DateReporterBot)

 ## Disclamer:
-Due to the nature of the service and the application, it is not guaranteed to work properly past summer 2021.
+Due to the nature of the service and the application, it is not guaranteed to work properly past 2021.
 Over that, because it is relying on the current ways of [ais.usvisa-info.com](https://ais.usvisa-info.com), if the website developers change their patterns, it might and most likely will break the extension.
 Support for any changes in [ais.usvisa-info.com](https://ais.usvisa-info.com) can not be guaranteed.

 ## Download:
 Version 0.1.0: [download](https://github.com/Andrey-Anatolyevich/UsaVisaInterviewDateNotifier/raw/main/build/UsaVisaInterviewDateNotifier_0.1.0.zip)